 HOUSING AND MEALS

-The LMU Students in New Zealand are housed in major hotels.
+The LMU Students in New Zealand are housed in hotels.

 The program will supply breakfast and 20 lunch vouchers in a student dining hall, as well as a handful of group dinners.

-Four main excursions are included: The first stop is in Wellington, the capital, for a four-five day stay before settling in our accommodations in Auckland.
+Four main excursions are included: The first stop is in Wellington, the capital, for a four-day stay before settling in our accommodations in Auckland.

 The second is a visit to the coastal town of Gisborne led by our hosts, Fr.
 Don Tamihere and the local Maori Anglican community there (with some local field trips).